 The American Ladder Institute recommends that ladders be viewed like any other important tool on the jobsite, and has designated March, National Ladder Safety Month, because ladder safety is essential.

 Ladders are more dangerous than you might think.
 According to OSHA, falls in general are the leading cause of death in the construction industry.
-Further, 25% (one in four) of fatal falls were because of falls from ladders.
+Further, 25% of fatal falls were from ladders.
 A fall from a ladder can result from sudden movement, weather conditions, rushing on a project, lack of situational awareness, using a damaged ladder, and improper safety gear.

 There are many factors that can create an unsafe environment for using a ladder.
 And, there are many types of ladders to consider when assessing safety precautions.
 That’s why it’s important to check OSHA Standards for the type of ladder you are using and use only UL-approved ladders.